redis/redis-doc/docs/manual/scaling.md

 nodes for failure detection, configuration update, failover authorization, and so forth.
-Clients should never try to communicate with the cluster bus port, but always with the normal Redis command port, however make sure you open both ports in your firewall, otherwise Redis cluster nodes will not be able to communicate.
+Clients should never try to communicate with the cluster bus port, but always with the normal Redis command port, however make sure you open both ports in your firewall, otherwise Redis cluster nodes will be unable to communicate.

 Note that for a Redis Cluster to work properly you need, for each node: